visualizenews/corona/index.markdown

 page_description: Here is a quick snapshot about the Corona Virus outbreak in Italy
 page_keywords: corona virus,covid-19,italy,sars-cov-2
 introduction: |-
   Italy has been the first European country to be seriously affected by the Corona Virus outbreak: the reported cases went from 2 to hundreds in less than a week, while other European countries seemed immune to the infection.
-We use data gathered from the [WHO](https://www.who.int "World Health Organization") and from the [Italian Civil Protection](http://www.protezionecivile.gov.it/ "Protezione Civile Nazionale") to try to compare Italy with other European and non-European countries to better visualise what happened.
+We use data gathered from the [Johns Hopkins University](https://systems.jhu.edu/ "JHU CSSE") and from the [Italian Civil Protection](http://www.protezionecivile.gov.it/ "Protezione Civile Nazionale") to try to compare Italy with other European and non-European countries to better understand what is happening.

   [Scroll down](#charts-container "Go to charts") to know more...
 footer: This site has been created by a wonderful group of artists